Document Type: Short paper

-1Department of Veterinary Science, Institute of Biological Sciences, Autonomous University of Juarez, Ciudad Juárez, México
+Department of Veterinary Science, Institute of Biological Sciences, Autonomous University of Juarez, Ciudad Juárez, México

-2Department of Internal Medicine, Faculty of Veterinary Medicine, University of Las Palmas de Gran Canaria, Las Palmas, Spain
+Department of Internal Medicine, Faculty of Veterinary Medicine, University of Las Palmas de Gran Canaria, Las Palmas, Spain

-3Department of Animal Medicine, Faculty of Veterinary Sciences, University of Extremadura, Cáceres, Spain
+Department of Animal Medicine, Faculty of Veterinary Sciences, University of Extremadura, Cáceres, Spain

 (P<0.05) but not for USG and urinary protein concentrations (P>0.05) between groups.
 Urinary protein SDSPAGE analysis showed eight distinct bands in the urine of heartworm-infected dogs.
 The presence of proteins exclusively found in the urine of infected dogs suggests renal damage, even in cases of light proteinuria, indicating that SDS-PAGE is a sensitive method for the identification and characterisation of renal